Carson Palmer: Rehabilitation

 Palmer underwent reconstructive surgery on his injured knee in Houston, Texas, on January 10, 2006.
-Lonnie Paulos, a surgeon who is independent of the Bengals, performed the operation.
+Lonnie Paulos, a surgeon who was independent of the Bengals, performed the operation.
 Initially, the Bengals organization stated that Palmer had torn the anterior cruciate and medial collateral ligaments with no other damage.
 However, Paulos later told the Associated Press that the damage was more extensive and also included a dislocation of the patella.
 Paulos called the injury "devastating and potentially career-ending".
-The Bengals accepted Paulos's assessment Palmer's knee was reconstructed using an Achilles tendon from a 44-year-old woman who was killed by a drunk driver nearly two years before Palmer's injury.
+The Bengals accepted Paulos's assessment.
+Palmer's knee was reconstructed using an Achilles tendon from a 44-year-old woman who was killed by a drunk driver nearly two years before Palmer's injury.

-Nonetheless, Palmer vowed that he would be the starting quarterback in the Bengals' regular season opener at Kansas City on September 10, 2006.
+Nonetheless, Palmer vowed that he was to be the starting quarterback in the Bengals' regular season opener at Kansas City on September 10, 2006.
 Bengals head coach Marvin Lewis stated, "This is a serious injury, but we are told the procedure went very well.
 We know Carson, and we know he will apply himself fully to his rehabilitation.
 This result encourages our feeling that Carson will be ready to open the 2006 season as our starting quarterback."

 During his rehabilitation, Palmer made several other pointed comments, particularly in an issue of Sports Illustrated.
 In the article, Palmer stated that: "I hate the Steelers more than I hate UCLA."

 2006 season

 Palmer returned from his injury in time for the 2006 preseason.
-After the Bengals' 48–17 pre-season victory over the visiting Green Bay Packers on August 28, 2006, which saw Palmer complete 9 of 14 passes for 140 yards and three touchdowns in just less than two quarters of play in his much-expected debut (which included an 11-yard run for a first down that culminated in a slide on his surgically repaired left knee), Palmer reiterated his position that he would be starting in the Bengals' season opener at Kansas City.
+After the Bengals' 48–17 pre-season victory over the visiting Green Bay Packers on August 28, 2006, which saw Palmer complete 9 of 14 passes for 140 yards and three touchdowns in just less than two quarters of play in his much-expected debut (which included an 11-yard run for a first down that culminated in a slide on his surgically repaired left knee), Palmer reiterated his position that he was to start in the Bengals' season opener at Kansas City.

 His performance drew rave reviews from many experts, many of whom expected far less of him less than a year after such a serious injury.
 ESPN analyst Joe Theismann, himself a former quarterback with the Washington Redskins (whose own career was ended by a gruesome broken leg against the New York Giants on November 18, 1985), praised Palmer for his mental toughness in taking hits and not being gun-shy about staying in the pocket where chances of injury are often high.